BigDataRepublic/k8s_training/README.md

 - **Volume claims**: this gives a pod access to that volume - it therefore describes how the pod will be accessing the volume and how much space it can claim on this total volume.

 ❓ Incorporate a volume in `k8s-deployment/postgres/postgres-pv.yaml`

 ❓ Incorporate a volume claim in `k8s-deployment/postgres/postgres-pvc.yaml`

 ### 8.2) Secrets
-ConfigMaps provide a means to store environment parameters in Kubernetes, to be fetched by a Pod when it starts.
-Values in a ConfigMap and be key-pair strings, entire files, or both.
-Which you use depends on your implementation.
+`ConfigMaps` provide a means to store environment parameters in Kubernetes, to be fetched by a Pod when it starts.
+Here is an example:

 ```yaml
 apiVersion: v1
 kind: ConfigMap